-The physics experiments running at the Large Hadron Collider (LHC) located at CERN are running the vast majority of their offline distributed computing activities on the infrastructure provided by the Worldwide LHC Computing Grid.
-The LHC collider is operational since late 2009, but the computing systems were already fully commissioned in 2008.
+The physics experiments using the Large Hadron Collider (LHC) facility located at CERN are running the vast majority of their offline distributed computing activities on the infrastructure provided by the Worldwide LHC Computing Grid (WLCG).
+The LHC collider has been operational since late 2009, but the computing systems were already fully commissioned in 2008.